 If you suspect any of the other high resource plugins of being the cause, check their documentation and reviews.

-This won’t make a huge difference, but if you remove unused plugins, it could have some effect on your speed since it frees space.
+This won’t make a huge difference to a slow admin panel.
+But, if you remove unused plugins, it could help speed up your WordPress admin panel since it frees space.
 It also makes it easier to scroll through and find the plugins you are actually using, so, that’s a plus.

 Dialing Out To Other Servers